Enhancing Inclusivity for Visually Impaired Individuals in Video Games: A Study on Sound Design

 In recent years, numerous researchers have endeavored to promote the concept that there should be no differentiation in target audience, and that every video game should consider all potential cognitive and physical impairment.

-Notably in 2021, a team of Japanese researchers led by Masaki Matsuo introduced a term that is increasingly prevalent in the community, namely «
+Notably in 2021, a team of Japanese researchers led by Masaki Matsuo introduced a term that is increasingly prevalent in the community, namely « inclusivity ».

-According to Mr. Matsuo's team, the notion of inclusiveness revolves around the belief that a game should offer
+According to Mr. Matsuo's team, the notion of inclusiveness revolves around the belief that a game should offer enjoyment to both sighted and blind individuals.

-compromising the visual aspects for audio games, aiming to enable blind individuals to engage with video game experiences that were previously too intricate.
+This implies moving away from compromising the visual aspects for audio games, aiming to enable blind individuals to engage with video game experiences that were previously too intricate.
 Consequently, it becomes imperative to adopt a design approach akin to the pre-production phase of a game to craft an experience accessible to all.

-multisensoriality » as a potential method to bridge the accessibility divide and foster more inclusive experiences.
+Mr. Matsuo's team specifically mentions « multisensoriality » as a potential method to bridge the accessibility divide and foster more inclusive experiences.

 By expanding the current array of video game gameplay, particularly through the incorporation of additional audio and tactile mechanics (haptics), new adaptable and inclusive experiences could be created, rather than merely simplifying the challenge level.